 Use the Smartsheet for Salesforce Connector to create workflows to sync, one way or bi-directionally, information between Salesforce and Smartsheet.
 Once you’ve set up the Connector, you can use it to gain valuable insights from your sales data and drive the execution of work across teams.
 The Connector can automate and streamline a wide variety of business processes, including sales handoffs to professional services, pipeline review and forecasting, commissions calculation and approvals, and territory management.

 |The Smartsheet for Salesforce Connector is available as a premium offering.
 For more information about features and benefits, see Work Smarter with Salesforce and Smartsheet.
 For information about pricing and purchasing, please contact our sales team.|

 This article provides information on the latest Smartsheet for Salesforce integration.
-If you're looking for details on the previous Smartsheet Integration for Salesforce application, check out the User Guide: http://smartsheet-platform.github.io/sfdc-docs/#overview
+If you're looking for information in the legacy Smartsheet Links integration with Salesforce, check out the setup guide.

 In this article:

 Log in to Smartsheet for Salesforce

 Smartsheet for Salesforce Admin Permissions